 There are many ways to finance a business.
-One that few business owners consider is asset-backed financing, an option that allows you to leverage the assets your small business owns.
+One that few business owners consider is an asset-backed loan, an option that allows them to leverage the assets their small business owns.

 Lots of banks and credit unions offer asset-backed loans to people willing to leverage their business’s assets to fund their startup.
 Often, owners will finance their inventory, machinery, non-mortgaged real estate, or another tangible asset with verifiable value to access this fast form of funding.

-Why would I choose this approach over another form of financing?
+Why would I choose an asset-backed loan over another form of financing?

 You might consider an asset-backed loan in any of these circumstances: